Laplace Symbols and Invariant Distributions: The Laplace symbol

 \end{theorem} \begin{proof} By \cite[Cond.
 IX.6.7]{jacodshir} the given SDE has a unique solution.
 Since this solution is assumed to be positive (in all components) the Laplace symbol exists.
-The calculation of the Laplace symbol is very similar to the classical one which can be found in \cite[Thm.
-3.1]{sdesymbol}.
-Therefore, we only sketch the one-dimensional proof here.
+The calculation of the Laplace symbol is similar to the classical one which can be found in \cite[Thm.
+3.1]{sdesymbol} and is hence omitted.
+It heavily relies on the fact that $\Phi(y) \cdot \exp(-y)$ is bounded. \end{proof}

-Fix $x,\xi \in \bbr_+$.
-As in the proof of Theorem \ref{glmkonv} we apply It\^o's formula for jump semimartingales to the function $\exp(-(\cdot-x)\xi)$ and obtain